The Animation Archive

 The year I started to actively engage in 3D animation and sadly the end of almost all of my 2D endevours.

+Post University line test, early blocking of a heavy dinosaur.
+The 2D roots helped with the transition to 3D animation.
 One of my earliest forays into Maya, I used an old 2D line test as the base, probably the start of the transition to 3D.
 I wanted to break into CGI.

 The first model, rig and animation scene produced in Maya.
 It was an invaluable experience and a real eye opener to CGI.